Jahia/widen-asset-picker/doc/en/provider.md

         <property name="dataSource" ref="WidenDataSource"/>
     </bean>
     ```
-2. the other one to create the data source used by the provider.
+2. the other one to configure the data source used by the provider.
 This configuration maps
 variables declare in the file jahia.properties (cf. [prerequisites]).

     ```xml